jochumdev/mongomon/README.md

 Follow the following steps to install these plugins on your munin-node

 - Copy "mongo_collcount" and "mongo_indexsize" into "/etc/mongo/plugins"
-- Copy the wildcard plugin "mongo_collsize" to "/etc/mongo/plugins/mongo_collsize_\(you collection>)", where \(your collection\) means the name of the collection you want to monitor, this is case sensetive!
+- Copy the wildcard plugin "mongo_collsize" to "/etc/mongo/plugins/mongo_collsize_<your collection>", where <your collection> means the name of the collection you want to monitor, this is case sensetive!

 - Edit /etc/munin/plugin-conf.d/plugins, and add the following: